Mats Nilsson: Cage Warriors and other organisations

 On February 11, 2012, Nilsson defeated The Ultimate Fighter finalist Tom Speer via second round arm triangle choke at Cage Warriors Fight Night 3.

-Nilsson's next fight was against Russian fighter Alavutdin Gadjiev in Strength & Honor Championship 5 which took place March 24 in Genève, Switzerland.
+Nilsson's next fight was against Russian fighter Alavutdin Gadjiev in Strength & Honor Championship 5 which took place March 24 in Geneva, Switzerland.
 Nilsson won via armbar 0:24 in the first round.
 This was his last fight representing Kaisho Martial Arts in MMA.

 On May 6, 2012, Nilsson fought fellow Swedish top middleweight prospect Tor Troéng on The Zone - Demolition in Gothenburg, Sweden.
 This was the first fight Nilsson represented Rumble Sports, Copenhagen.
 The Troeng vs Nilsson fight was named in Sherdog's "10 May Tussles Worth Watching".
 After three rounds Nilsson lost a unanimous decision.

 On February 29, 2012, it became official that Nilsson signed an exclusive multi-fight deal with London based MMA organisation Cage Warriors.
 The contract begun after his fight at The Zone Fighting Championship - Demolition.
 Nilsson was expected to fight Denniston Sutherland on Cage Warriors 50 which took place the 8 of December 2012 in Glasgow, Scotland, but had to withdraw due to a torn LCL.

 Nilsson fought for the first time in almost a year when he faced British fighter Chris Scott the 13th of April 2013.
 After three rounds Nilsson took home the decision victory.

 On September 14 Nilsson fought Denniston Sutherland and took home the TKO win in the second round.
 Nilsson dominated the fight throughout the two rounds via takedowns and ground and pound.